 Fees, Policies, The Code of Practice, and when you need help !

-When your application is accepted, we create an invoice specifically for you.
-The invoice specifies all of the costs for your stay, including tuition, accommodation, insurance, and everything you need to know about making your safe payment.
+When your application is accepted, we create an invoice for you.
+Your invoice specifies all of the costs for the stay, including tuition, accommodation, insurance, and everything you need to know about making your safe payment.

 Policies and Agreements